smatechnologies/usage-data/README.md

 To use the Usage Data tool, simply browse to the [latest release](https://github.com/smatechnologies/usage-data/releases/latest) of this repository and look for the assets.
 If OpCon is installed on Windows, please download winbase.zip.
 If OpCon runs in a Docker container, download dockerbase.zip.
 That is all you need.

 **If you are on Windows:**
-- Create a folder named **"TaskCollection"** at the same level as **"SAM"** folder within OpCon installation.
+- Create a folder named **"TaskCollection"** at the same level as **"SAM"** installation folder within OpCon installation.
 Unzip the winbase.zip archive to that folder.
+- E.g. locations - C:\Program Files\OpConxps\TaskCollection, or D:\MyAPplications\OpConxps\TaskCollection

 **If you are on Docker:**
 - Unzip the dockerbase.zip archive to a folder named "TaskCollection" on the host machine.
 - From one level above this folder, use **"docker cp TaskCollection <container_name>:/app** to copy the application to the container.
 - Alternatively, you may map the above folder to the container when starting your container (if OpCon is not yet running). **E.g.: "docker run ... -v C:\OpCon\TaskCollection:/app/TaskCollection ..."**
+- E.g. location - /app/TaskCollection

 ## Instructions
 - Once downloaded and extracted, open a command prompt to the "TaskCollection" folder on Windows and run "TaskCount.exe", which runs and creates a schedule "SMATaskCollection" and a single job in it "SMATaskCount".
 - Alternatively, you may double-click the application, which does the same.
 However, please note that if there are any errors, they are output to the console, and may not be visible, if you double-click.
 - When run without any arguments, the application creates the auto-built schedule and job with all default settings.
 You may choose to have different settings given below.
+- Please note that the job's command line uses a global property called "[[SMAOpConPath]]", which must exist and should have the path to the root OpCon folder, like C:\Program Files\OpConxps.
 - When running on Docker, enter the container and go to **/app/TaskCollection** and then run **"TaskCount"** from the prompt to use defaults to set up the schedule and job.

 ## Settings